 There is one small first-come group study room upstairs in the back corner of the stacks.
 This area is for quiet group study, as it within the designated quiet area.
 Feel free to use this space for studying, but be aware that you may be asked to vacate the space.
 This A/V Room and Podcast Room must be relinquished immediately for AV use on demand, and podcasting students also have priority use of this space.

 Larger groups (more that 8 people) requiring space for project work can find a list of available classroom spaces posted in the library, beside the upstairs Reservation viewing workstation.

 Just inside the doors of the Library is the beautiful Bishop Quarter Room, named for William Quarter (seen on the right), the first bishop of Chicago, who brought the Sisters of Mercy to the city.

 The Bishop Quarter Room is the primary large group study area for students in the library.
 It is a very popular congregation area, containing the Oversize (primarily Art) materials and a provocative art gallery containing student art.

 The room may be used as a reception room for honored guests, and on occasion houses special events.
 Honored guests have included John Podesta (February 2001) and General Colin Powell (September 2007).

-The Library placed a time capsule in the wall behind the lobby desk at the end of its summer 2011 renovation.
+The Library placed a time capsule in the wall across from the elevator on the first floor at the end of its summer 2011 renovation.
 The capsule will be opened in September 2061.
 It includes letters from President Christine Wiseman and the library director; Library brochures; a crucifix and rosary; the SXU prayer book, magazine, student planner, and calendar; the front page of the Chicago Tribune; a computer game; renovation photographs; a flash drive; and a variety of SXU memorabilia.
 It also contains a few surprises.